elkozmon/zoonavigator/README.md

 - ZNode ACL management
 - ZNode data validation and syntax highlighting (json, yaml, xml)

+### Auto connect

+Use preconfigured connection string and auth info in order to skip connect form and go directly to editor interface.
+For more info on how to enable this feature in Docker see [configuration section](https://hub.docker.com/r/elkozmon/zoonavigator-web/).

 ### Temporary connections

 All connections to ZooKeeper are short lived.
 By default every connection is closed after 5 seconds of inactivity.
 This keeps number of simultaneous connections low, even when used by more users at once.